Breast Cancer Collaborative Registry

 - Study the factors that influence the risk of developing breast cancer as well as the prognosis and quality of life of breast cancer patients

 - Identify individuals who might benefit from screening measures to detect breast cancer at an earlier and potentially more treatable stage

 All blood and tissue samples are securely stored in our tissue biospecimen bank for potential use in future research studies.

 Individuals who are at least 19 years old and are willing to provide informed consent may be eligible to participate in this breast cancer registry if they meet the following criteria:

 - Individuals (male and female) who have a personal diagnosis or history of breast cancer; or

 - Individuals who have characteristics of hereditary breast cancer or who have an increased risk of breast cancer; or

 - Individuals who have an immediate family member who has been diagnosed with breast cancer

-If you are interested and qualify for this research study, you will be asked to sign an informed consent form.
-Feel free to discuss this study with your family and friends.
+If you’re interested and qualify for this research study, you’ll be asked to sign an informed consent form.
+Learn more about informed consent and feel free to discuss this study with your family and friends before participating.